 We also provide salvage vehicle inspection - by appointment only.

-The Saukville Police Department has a Prescription Med-Return Collection Unit located in the lobby of the Police Department building.
-Residents can drop unwanted or expired prescriptions in the drop unit Monday through Friday during regular business hours for proper disposal.
+The Village of Saukville has a Medication Drop Box located in the Police Department building.
+Residents can give unwanted or expired prescriptions to personnell at the counter to be dropped in the Med Drop Box.
+Items will be monitored and appropriately disposed of by law enforcement.
+Drop Box available Monday through Friday during regular business hours.

 Accepted: NOT Accepted: